 Located on Selang Beach this snorkeling spot can be hit or miss depending on the current.
 The beach is also sandy making it easy to get in and out of the water.

-Amed Bali is a known fisherman village, meaning you’ll have your fair share of delicious local seafood to indulge in!
+Amed Beach is a fisherman village, which means you’ll have your fair share of delicious local seafood to indulge in!
 We found ourselves liking the same place and going back for every meal.
-Whether you’re looking for a local warung, western food, or a restaurant with a good view you’ll be able to find it in Amed.
+Whether you’re looking for a local warung, Western food, or a restaurant with a good view you’ll be able to find it in Amed.

 We love the name of this one!
 Located on the beach in front of a great snorkeling spot!
 Park here and snorkel yourself up an appetite and enjoy some of their delicious seafood options.